 - Maintain a clear picture of your scheduling abilities at any given moment.
 While you may want to adopt a “the more the merrier!” mindset, there’s no denying that your staff can only safely care for a certain amount of pets at any given time.
 Ensure your staff scheduling (including specialist scheduling) and client reservations are balanced in real-time.

 - Allow the online signing of waivers.
 Ensuring all needed waivers are signed by clients and kept in order by your staff is essential to protect your business.
-With online waiver signing, guests are more likely to review and sign waivers in a timely manner— and you’ll be able to keep track of those waivers through one platform.
+With online waiver signing, guests are more likely to review and sign waivers in a timely manner—and you can keep track of those waivers through one platform.

-Putting strong operating procedures in place and making sure they’re clearly communicated to your staff is your best defense against conflicts going forward.
+Putting strong operating procedures in place and making sure they’re clearly communicated to your staff is your best defense against conflicts.
 Pet care software is the tool that will help you do so.